Twice a year, the CAEP Accreditation Council convenes to review and make accreditation decisions through a three-step process.

 - Self-Study Reports (as amended in response to formative response, if applicable)

-- Site Team Reports (including possible provider corrections and response)
+- Evaluation Team Reports (including possible provider corrections and response)

-- Lead site visitor’s comments on the provider’s response
+- Lead site reviewer’s comments on the provider’s response

-An educator preparation provider (EPP) representative, a representative from the EPP's state, and the lead site visitor may observe the panel's discussion.
-Clarifying questions may be directed to either the EPP representatives or lead site visitor during the initial panel.
+An educator preparation provider (EPP) representative, a representative from the EPP's state, and the lead site reviewer may observe the panel's discussion.
+Clarifying questions may be directed to either the EPP representatives or lead site reviewer during the initial panel.
 After a thorough review, the panel prepares a written recommendation on the EPP's accreditation status.

 Step Two: Joint Review Panel